Site Contributors

 Site Supervisor:

-Dr. Glen L. Thompson (GLT) is Associate Professor of History at Wisconsin Lutheran College.
+GLT – Dr. Glen L. Thompson began the fourthcentury.com website while he was Professor of History at Wisconsin Lutheran College (Milwaukee, WI) from 2002-2012.
+He continues to direct the site from Hong Kong where he is currently Professor of New Testament and Historical Theology at Asia Lutheran Seminary.
 He has an M. Div. degree from Wisconsin Lutheran Seminary, M.A. and Ph.D. degrees in Ancient History from Columbia University.
-He is a member of the North American Patristics Society and chair of the Evangelical Theological Society’s Patristics Study Group.
+He is a member of the North American Patristics Society, the Evangelical Theological Society’s Patristics Study Group, and the Society of Biblical Literature.
+His research centers on the fourth-century church in Rome.

 Site Designer:

-Jonathan Polfer is a 2007 graduate of Wisconsin Lutheran College.
+Jonathan Polfer, from Big Rock IL, is a 2007 graduate of Wisconsin Lutheran College.
 He majored in theology, with minors in computer science and mathematics.
-Originally he is from Big Rock, Illinois.
 As the initial site designer, he developed the original format and appearance of the website.
+Our website is dedicated to his memory.

 Project Contributors:

-AJW – Aaron J. West (Project Coordinator June 2007- August 2008) is a senior at Wisconsin Lutheran Seminary.
-He holds a Bachelor’s degree from Martin Luther College, New Ulm, MN.
+AJW – Aaron J. West (Project Coordinator June 2007- August 2008) has a M.Div. degree from Wisconsin Lutheran Seminary.
 He is responsible for the following: Athanasius, Alexander, Hilary’s Works, The Collectio Avellana, Imperial Laws and Letters excluding CT 16, EOMIA, and Jerome’s Translations of Scripture.
 He translated several documents as well.

 BR – Brandon Rogers translated Marcellus Fragments 76-96 for a winter-quarter independent study while a student at Wisconsin Lutheran Seminary.

 DN – Daniel Noonan is from Dousman, Wisconsin.
 He graduated Wisconsin Lutheran College in 2007 as a mathematics major .
-Under the supervision of Dr. Thompson, he translated fragments from Marcellus of Ancyra’s letter to Pope Julius of Rome during the 2006-2007 school year.
+Under the supervision of Dr. Thompson, he translated fragments of Marcellus of Ancyra’ during the 2006-2007 school year.

-ES – Erin Smolinski (Webmaster January – May 2009) is a transfer student from Illinois.
-She transferred to Wisconsin Lutheran College in August 2008 and is studying to be an elementary school teacher.
+ES – Erin Smolinski (Webmaster, January – May 2009) is a graduate of Wisconsin Lutheran College in elementary education.

-JCB – Jacob C. Behnken (Project Coordinator August 2008-2010) is a student at Wisconsin Lutheran Seminary from Brookings, South Dakota.
-He holds a Bachelor of Arts degree from Martin Luther College.
+JCB – Jacob C. Behnken (Project Coordinator August 2008-2010) was Dr. Thompson’s research assistant for several years while completing his M.Div. at Wisconsin Lutheran Seminary (2012).
+Jacob is from Brookings, South Dakota and holds a Bachelor of Arts degree from Martin Luther College.

 JDZ – Jesse Denzin-Weber graduated from WLC in 2007 with a double major in both history and English.
-He is from Slinger, Wisconsin.
-He has compiled the list of Jerome’s letters and other works with Dr. Thompson for this site during the 2006-2007 school year.
+He compiled the list of Jerome’s letters and other works with Dr. Thompson during the 2006-2007 school year.

 JRZ – Jeremy R. Zima (Project Coordinator 2006-2007) graduated from WLC in 2007 with a music major, with emphases in guitar performance and music history.
-As project coordinator, he edited much of the content on this site, handled the administrative duties of the project, co-authoring a paper about the website with Dr. Thompson and presenting at both the ETS and SBL national conferences.
+As project coordinator, he edited much of the original content on this site, handled the administrative duties, and co-authored presentations about the website with Dr. Thompson at both the ETS and SBL national conferences.
 He created the Persecution Timeline, Eusebius’ Works Page, Arian Map, Athanasius Werke, Tetrarchy Table and Tetrarchy Chronology pages.

 KDH – Kevin Douglas Hill is a PhD student at Durham University.
 His thesis is on the role of the Holy Spirit in deification according to Athanasius of Alexandria, and his research interests focus on Pneumatology, soteriology, and spirituality in the Greek Patristic tradition.